mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 provide it to the rate adaptation algorithm to avoid the additional overhead of the RTCP stream.
 This is discussed in more detail in {{rtcp-mapping}}.

-## RTP with QUIC Streams, QUIC Datagrams, and a Mixture of Both
+## RTP with QUIC Streams, QUIC Datagrams, and a Mixture of Both {#streams-and-datagrams}

 This document describes the use of QUIC streams and QUIC datagrams as RTP encapsulations.
 The choice of which encapsulation is used is up to the application developer, but it is worth noting the differences.